Considering adoption in Texas? Know your options!

 - Discussion regarding the different approaches you can take on the pending birth of your child, and the lifetime impact it will have on both of you.

 - Referrals to resources within the community if you need assistance that is not pregnancy-related, or if you choose to parent your baby.

 - Involvement of the baby’s biological father in the decision-making process.

-- Discussion of your feelings in regard to peer pressure and self-doubt about how a loving mother could possibly choose adoption.
+- Discussion of your feelings regarding peer pressure and self-doubt about ‘how a loving mother could possibly choose adoption.’

 - Explanation and assistance with understanding the legal process of adoption.

-- Discussions about the criteria you desire in an adoptive couple.
+- Discussions about the criteria you desire in an adoptive family.

 - Assistance in selecting a family and developing a relationship with them.